Week of 2.28.2010

 so I sat in my chair, put the book down and tried to listen above the dryer, above the traffic, above the lawn mower, for bird song—for

 some intimation of the natural world.
-I glanced out the window at the weather and was glad I didn’t have to take my clothes
+I glanced out the window at the weather and was glad I didn’t have to take my clothes down to

-not despair but create them all over again.
+create them all over again.
 Again and again.